Select Page

 On 29 January 2021, a woman was assaulted by a man over a purported pay dispute at an Adelaide bubble tea store.

-Unfortunately, the lack of awareness among overseas workers, such as international students and temporary visa holders, regarding their employment rights and obligations in Australia is a pressing issue.
+Unfortunately, many overseas workers — such as international students and temporary visa holders — are unaware of their employment rights and obligations in Australia.

-As demonstrated in the bubble tea store incident, the situation can lead to various challenges, including exploitation, unfair treatment, and abuse in the workplace.
+As demonstrated by this incident, a lack of awareness can lead to serious challenges, including exploitation, unfair treatment, and even abuse in the workplace.

-Addressing this problem requires a multifaceted approach involving government agencies, employers, advocacy groups, and the workers themselves.
+Addressing these issues requires a collaborative approach involving government agencies, employers, advocacy groups, and the workers themselves.

 Employment Rights & Obligations: International Students & Temporary Visa Holders